Getting Ready for the ACS National Meeting

-It is also good practice for you (and the rest of your squad) to stay after your talk, at least until the next intermission.
+And, yes, it is a good practice for you (and the rest of your squad) to stay after your talk, at least until the next intermission.
 Not only will you have the opportunity to learn about some other high-caliber research projects, but this is also a way to show support and camaraderie for the other presenters in your block.

 I heard there’s free food and drink.
 Is this true?

 The Sci-Mix poster session includes popcorn and two drink tickets.
 Just remember that Sci-Mix, like all social events at professional meetings, is intended to promote networking and social interactions with a diverse array of presenters and disciplines.
-Trying to present a poster while inebriated (or with a mouthful of food) looks bad.
-Potential future employers and colleagues are everywhere, so know your limit or avoid drinking while presenting in order to put your best foot forward.
+Trying to present a poster or network while inebriated (or with a mouthful of food) looks bad.
+Potential future employers and colleagues are everywhere, so know your limit or avoid drinking alcohol in order to put your best foot forward.

 There are back-to-back talks at opposite ends of the convention center that I want to attend.
 Can I enter a talk late?

-Sure, if you are discreet.
-Enter quietly, pushing the door open slowly (you don’t want to knock into anyone near the door) and being careful to close the door behind you (don’t let it slam!).
-Slip into an available chair, if you can do it without climbing over anyone.
-Otherwise, move to the side of the room.
+Slip into an available chair, if you can do it without climbing over anyone; otherwise, move to the side of the room.
 Once the speaker has finished, you can look around and quickly find a seat before the next speaker starts.
 Likewise, if you see an attendee come in late and you can easily scooch over to free up a seat, please do so.

 I’m so excited to see a talk by [bigwig chemist’s name].
 Can I ask them a question during or after their talk?